“I wanted to walk the inner life of every Man I saw, look at the world through their eyes.” Aleksandr Kuprin

 Buying a home in France

 When we moved here we wanted to buy a home with a mortgage, a hefty down payment to make the payments low so it would not add pressure on our family to start up a business too quickly.
 We wanted to explore many options and then decide on a strategy to start a business.

 However, the banks would not even look at an equity loan even if our rental in Budapest draws an income.
-We were told it would take us 3 years to be considered by the banks.
-We felt pressure to start a business right away and luckily we opened June 2012 and started producing an income.
+We were told it would take us three years to be considered by the banks.
+We felt pressure to start a business right away and luckily we opened our business in June 2012 and started producing an income.

 The bank manager has also told us that perhaps in the next year they will consider us for mortgage as well.
 It is just taking too long for us (as impatient as we are)… so off we go to more prolific pastures.